Grand jury indicts Puerto Rico boxer in lover’s death

 The indictment was announced as dozens of people - some bearing flowers, balloons or small gifts - attended the wake of 27-year-old Keishla Rodríguez, who was reported missing on Thursday and whose body was identified on Sunday via dental records.

-An FBI complaint, based on testimony from an unidentified witness, accused Verdejo of punching Rodríguez in the face, injecting her with a syringe filled with an unidentified substance bought at a public housing complex, binding her arms and feet with wire, tying a heavy block to her and then throwing her off a bridge at 8:30 a.m. on Thursday.
-Authorities said Verdejo then stood on the bridge and shot at her body that authorities found in a lagoon near Puerto Rico‘s capital on Saturday.
+An FBI complaint, based on testimony from an unidentified witness, accused Verdejo of punching Rodríguez in the face, injecting her with a syringe filled with an unidentified substance bought at a public housing complex, binding her arms and feet with wire, tying a block to her and then throwing her off a bridge at 8:30 a.m. last Thursday.
+Authorities said Verdejo then stood on the bridge and shot at her body that authorities found in a lagoon near Puerto Rico’s capital on Saturday.

 “This is a case that has shocked Puerto Rico,” said Carmen Romero, who had traveled roughly an hour from the coastal town of Arecibo to pay her respects.

-Verdejo turned himself into authorities on Sunday night and is being held without bail.
+Verdejo, who is married and has a young daughter, turned himself into authorities on Sunday night and is being held without bail.
 He is accused of kidnapping and carjacking resulting in death and with intentionally killing an unborn child, in addition to using and carrying a firearm during a violent crime.
-Neither Vélez nor his attorneys have commented on the case.
+Neither Verdejo nor his attorneys have commented on the case.

 Also charged in the case is Luis Antonio Cádiz.
 It was not immediately known if he had an attorney.
 The victim’s parents said in a press conference at the funeral home that they did not know him, adding that they needed their space and did not want to talk about the case.